Parent and Family Engagement Policy and Compact

 Efforts will be made to ensure parents/caregivers receive materials, training, and benefits from school partnerships with social and academic services, community-based organizations, and businesses, including the following:

-Events such as Science Night, Advanced Academic parent night, parent coffees, Mind in the Making conversations, PTA meetings and other selected parent events help to:
+- Events such as Science Night, Advanced Academic parent night, parent coffees, PTA meetings and other selected parent events help to:

 - Provide workshops connecting caregivers to tools and resources